The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Caltrate 600 + D (calcium and vitamin D combination)?
+What should I avoid while taking Caltrate 600 + D?

 Avoid taking any other vitamin or mineral supplements that contain calcium or vitamin D without your doctor's advice.

-Avoid taking an antacid within 2 hours before or after you take calcium and vitamin D combination.
-Some antacids can make it harder for your body to absorb calcium and vitamin D combination.
+Avoid taking an antacid within 2 hours before or after you take Caltrate 600 + D. Some antacids can make it harder for your body to absorb this medicine.

 Call your doctor at once if you have signs of too much calcium in your body, such as: